acquia/aws-proxy/README.md

 This app reverse proxies entry points for Amazon web services.
-Proxied requests are signed using the [v4 signature](http://docs.aws.amazon.com/general/latest/gr/signature-version-4.html) which allows direct access to the entry point with tools such as curl without having to sign the requests.
+Proxied requests are signed using the [v4 signature](http://docs.aws.amazon.com/general/latest/gr/signature-version-4.html) which allows direct access to the endpoint with tools such as `curl` without having to sign the requests.

 The primary use case for this app is proxying [Amazon Elasticsearch Service](https://aws.amazon.com/elasticsearch-service/)